 They play Mónica Naranjo, Raphael and then, suddenly, Madonna.
-This is how it works in this bar, where the afternoons are relaxed, but the nights explode with the campiest music of all time.
-Uncommon in Barcelona, there's a happy hour on Tuesdays, Thursdays and Sundays from 7pm to 10pm, and a show at midnight every night.
+This is how this bar works: the afternoons are relaxed, but the nights explode with the most varied music of all time.
+Uncommon in Barcelona, they have a happy hour on Tuesdays, Thursdays and Sundays from 7pm to 10pm, and a show at midnight every night.

 This club has been a lot of things before now.
 First, it was a lesbian bar called Museum Girls.
 Then, it went for the music of the '80s and '90s when it was reincarnated as Museum Retro.
 Since March 2013, it's been Boys Bar, the new location for a bar that already existed in C/Muntaner.
 The usual crowd are fans of Matinée and parties like Bitch.